ask-izzy/ask-izzy/README.md

 super easy but I would be very careful testing any changes to the control code.

-The question classes mostly derive from `BaseQuestion` or `BaseMultiQuestion`.
+The question classes mostly derive from `BaseQuestion`.

 ## Google services